Five wearable fitness gadgets we loved at CES 2014

 Philip Boyle, senior manager at Sony Electronics, said: "Other bands will track your calories and motions but Sony is trying to help track your entire digital lifestyle.
 As well as calories and motion the Core also lets you track your music lifestyle, your video lifestyle, your photo lifestyle."

-The Core works alongside the Lifelog smartphone app.Error parsing XSLT file: \xslt\InsertAsset.xslt
+The Core works alongside the Lifelog smartphone app.Error reading XSLT file: \xslt\InsertAsset.xslt

 LG heart rate headphones